Any substantive changes in this Legislative Summary that have been made since the preceding issue are indicated in bold print.

 New section 65.91 of the OLA provides that the Federal Court may make an order declaring either that the designated body committed the violation and is liable for the penalty set out in the notice of violation, or that the designated body did not commit the violation and is not liable for the penalty.
 The Federal Court may determine the amount of any penalty in accordance with the range of penalties fixed by regulation and make an order declaring the amount of the penalty the designated body is liable to pay.

-New section 65.92 of the OLA specifies that the amount of the penalty set out in the notice of violation or in the Federal Court order is a debt due to Her Majesty and that this debt shall be remitted to the Receiver General.
+New section 65.92 of the OLA specifies that the amount of the penalty set out in the notice of violation or in the Federal Court order is a debt due to His Majesty and that this debt shall be remitted to the Receiver General.
 Five years after the debt becomes payable, proceedings to recover the debt may no longer be commenced.

 New section 65.93 of the OLA gives the Commissioner of Official Languages the power to issue a certificate for the unpaid amount of any debt.
 Registration of the certificate in the Federal Court for a debt of the amount set out in the certificate and all related registration costs has the same effect as a judgment of the Federal Court.

 According to new section 65.95 of the OLA, the designated body does not have a defence by reason that it exercised due diligence to prevent the violation, or that it reasonably and honestly believed in the existence of facts that, if true, would exonerate it.
 The rules and principles of common law apply in respect of the violation to the extent that they are consistent with the OLA.
+New sections 65.1 to 65.95 will come into force by order of the Governor in Council (clause 71(3)).

-Clause 38(1) of Bill C‑13 adds section 66(2) to the OLA to specify that the Commissioner must include information on complaints, alternative dispute resolution processes, compliance agreements and orders in their annual report.
+Clause 38(1) adds section 66(2) to the OLA to specify that the Commissioner must include information on complaints, alternative dispute resolution processes, compliance agreements and orders in their annual report.
 Clause 38(2) specifies that the Commissioner must also include in their annual report information on administrative monetary penalties.
 This last provision will come into force on a day to be fixed by order of the Governor in Council (clause 71(3)).

 In sum, the amendments to Part IX of the OLA provide for a set of gradually increasing powers for the Commissioner.
-These changes address a proposal made in 2016 by the then‑Commissioner to expand the range of tools at their disposal to enforce the OLA.83
+These changes address a proposal made in 2016 by the then‑Commissioner to expand the range of tools at their disposal to enforce the OLA.98

 New section 78.2 of the OLA concerns the staying of an order by the Commissioner.
 If a review is applied for, the order is automatically stayed.
 It is up to the court to lift the stay of the order.
 As well, any part of the order that is not the subject of the proceedings becomes operative.